 Christopher Hogarth, Ph.D.
-2005, is an Assistant Professor of Comparative Literature at Wagner College, Staten Island.
+2005, is an Adjunct Senior Research Fellow at University of South Australia.
+Previously he was Assistant Professor of Comparative Literature at Wagner College, Staten Island.
 He specializes in comparative and post-colonial literature (especially French, Italian and Senegalese).
 His dissertation compared Senegalese writing in French and Italian.
 He also has a strong interest in autobiography.
 He has published articles on Senegalese literature and on authors such as Ken Bugul and Fatou Diome.
 He edited Gender and Displacement: 'Home' in Contemporary Francophone Women's Autobiography with Natalie Edwards.
 He is currently completing a book entitled Maladies of Migration in the Senegalese Novel.
 He has presented papers at a variety or symposia, including in Egypt, Australia, New Zealand, Morocco, the Netherlands, Canada, Italy and the USA.
 At Wagner College, he teaches courses in World Literature, Postcolonial Literature, Literary Theory and Comparative Literature.